mohammadfaur/cable-cross-sectional-area/README.md

 # ⚡ Cable Cross-Sectional Area & Impedance Calculators

 A modular, responsive, and bilingual web app for electrical engineers and technicians.
-This tool helps estimate cable resistance (r), reactance (x), voltage drop, impedance under various scenarios (transformer, generator, system), and short-circuit current calculations — all in a clean interface supporting Hebrew 🇮🇱 and English EN.
+This tool helps estimate cable resistance (r), reactance (x), voltage drop, impedance under various scenarios (transformer, generator, system), and short-circuit current calculations — all in a clean interface that supports both Hebrew 🇮🇱 and English EN.

 ---